VESTRY NOMINATIONS - WHAT IS THE PROCESS & HOW CAN I PARTICIPATE

 Introduction

-Every year, our church prayerfully enters into a process of identifying gifted leaders from among our membership we believe would make great candidates to serve on our Vestry.
-During the month of November, we will have a 2-week window in which every member of our church is invited to nominate other members to serve on the Vestry.
-That window will open on Wednesday, November 6th and close on Wednesday, November 20th.
-Nominations can be submitted digitally through an online form that will go live during that window.
+Every year, during November, we have a 2-week window in which every member of our church is invited to nominate other members to serve on the Vestry.
+This year, that window will open on Wednesday, November 5th and close on Wednesday, November 19th.
+Nominations can be submitted digitally through an online form that will go live on our website during that window.
 What follows is everything you need to know to participate meaningfully in the nomination process.

 What is a VESTRY?

 Historic churches in England had a room called the “vestry” where priests would put on their robes prior to leading worship services.
-The church’s lay leadership would host their meetings in the same room, and over time the leadership group became known by the same name as the room in which they met.
-A vestry therefore, is our church’s chief lay (i.e. non-ordained or staff) leadership team, who advises the Rector (priest in charge), models and protects our church’s vision, and oversees the finances and operational life of the church to ensure missional clarity and good stewardship.
+The church’s lay leadership would host their meetings here, and over time the leadership group became known by the name of the room where they met.
+A vestry therefore, is our church’s chief lay (i.e. non-ordained or staff) leadership team, who advises the Rector (priest in charge), models and protects our church’s vision, oversees church finances, and safeguards church policies and operations.

 How Are Vestry Members Selected?

-Each year, our church’s members nominate other members to serve on the Vestry.
+Vestry member selection is a multi-month process of discernment and prayer that involves the entire congregation.
+The process begins with nominations.
 We have an online Vestry nomination form you can fill out to nominate someone to serve on the Vestry.
 You do not need to ask a person if they are willing to serve prior to nominating them.
 In fact, it is best practice to nominate someone to the vestry without their knowledge.
 There will be a 2-week window in which Vestry members can be nominated.
-After the window closes, our Rector & People’s Warden will review nominees to ensure they meet the eligibility requirements.
-Those that do will be presented to the full Vestry and will then be contacted to see whether they would be willing to serve.
-Those who are willing, submit a short application and share a short interview with the current Vestry members.
-The Vestry then determines which candidates are the best fit to serve on our Vestry at this time.
-These final candidates fill out and submit short biographies along with pictures to be shared with the congregation in preparation for the annual congregational meeting where the congregation’s members will vote to elect the new Vestry members.
+After the window closes, our Nomination Commitee composed of Fr.
+William, David Nguyen, and Lisa Hill will review nominees to ensure they meet the eligibility requirements.
+All eligible nominees will be presented to the full Vestry and will then be contacted in early December to see if they are willing to serve.
+Those who are willing, submit a short application with references, and share a short interview with the current Vestry members in early January.
+In accordance with our Code of Regulations, the Vestry then determines which candidates are the best fit to serve on our Vestry at this time.
+These final candidates fill out and submit short biographies along with pictures to be shared with the congregation in preparation for the annual congregational meeting in late February where the congregation’s members will vote to elect the new Vestry members who begin their 3-year term as soon as the Annual Meeting concludes.

 What Are the Eligibility Requirements for Vestry Candidates?